-As artists-in-residence in the SAF Music Programme, El Foukr R’Assembly will lead a series of education and community-engagement initiatives that have grown out of conversations between the group and Sharjah Art Foundation.
+As artists-in-residence in the Music Programme, El Foukr R’Assembly will lead a series of education and community-engagement initiatives that have grown out of conversations between the group and Sharjah Art Foundation.
 The residency will culminate in El Foukr R’Assembly’s GCC debut concert on Saturday, 18 November.
-SAF’s Education, Community and Outreach, and Music Programmes will also offer a number of workshops, food stalls and other outdoor activities on that day in parallel with the concert.
+Sharjah Art Foundation’s Education, Community and Outreach, and Music Programmes will also offer a number of workshops, food stalls and other outdoor activities on that day in parallel with the concert.

 Monday, 13 November–Friday, 17 November